 Anderson University is a private Christian college in Anderson, Indiana.
 Founded in 1917 by the Church of God, the university remains affiliated with its founding church and values its heritage and history.

-While firmly rooted in the traditions and history of the Church of God, the university has made significant advances in its 95 years, progressing from a Bible training school to a full-fledged liberal arts college and finally to a university offering more than 60 undergraduate majors, as well as graduate programs in business, music, nursing, and theology.
+While firmly rooted in the traditions and history of the Church of God, the university has made significant advances in its 100 years, progressing from a Bible training school to a full-fledged liberal arts college and finally to a university offering more than 50 undergraduate majors, as well as graduate programs in business, music education, and theology.

-Today about 2,600 students call Anderson University home.
-Among these, more than 2,000 are undergraduates while over 550 are enrolled in graduate programs.
-Our students come from almost every state and 22 nations, and represent about 71 religious denominations.
+Today about 1,800 students call Anderson University home.
+Among these, more than 1,500 are undergraduates while more than 300 are enrolled in graduate programs.

-AU students benefit from the expertise of our 135 faculty members and a low student-to-faculty ratio of 13 to 1.
-Among tenure-track faculty, 77 percent hold doctorates or other terminal degrees.
+AU students benefit from the expertise of our 106 faculty members and a low student-to-faculty ratio of 14 to 1.
+Among tenure-track faculty, more than 75 percent hold doctorates or other terminal degrees.

-Through the support of the Career Development Center, students are able to secure internships that provide skills and training that are valuable to future employers.
+Through the support of the Center for Career and Calling, students are able to secure internships that provide skills and training that are valuable to future employers.
 Students also learn about the job market and gain skills that will help them succeed in their chosen career path.